jank-lang/jank-lang.org/resources/src/blog/2022-12-08-progress-update.md

-Over the past couple of months, jank has gained initial C++ interop, an upgrade of Cling to resolve Linux crashes, support for multiple fn arities, including variadic arities, support for `if` and `let*`, which involved a rework of the C++ codegen, and initial metadata support, among many smaller changes.
+Over the past couple of months, jank has gained initial C++ interop, an upgrade of Cling to resolve Linux crashes, support for multiple fn arities, including variadic arities, support for `if` and `let*`, which involved a rework of the C++ codegen, and initial metadata support, and many smaller changes.

+Before I get into the details, I'd like to point out that **feedback is welcome on all of this**.
+Very little of jank's design is set in stone right now, so that means your feedback can matter a lot.

 ## Initial C++ interop
 When digging deep enough into `clojure.core` implementations, most things